The Philosophy That Guides My Work

 5. Sustained, profound and transformative change is usually subtle in nature and happens gradually overtime.

 6. My style draws from a range of different approaches and is holistic, meaning I recognise mind, body, emotions, psyche and nature are interconnected and influence each other.
+I practice coaching predominantly but draw from Western Psychotherapy and Buddhist Psychological approaches.

 10. I believe doing any kind of inner work is challenging and while it is important to step outside your comfort zone and take risks sometimes in order to grow you also need to find a balance and recognise when rest and recovery is more helpful.
-One thing I am certain about given my study of history and anthropology is that comfort and ease will not aid in adaption and survival of our species and we move through changes in our climate and environment.

 If you're interested in working with me find out more by contacting me.